HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 **Video**: [Configuring user access permissions to Digital Asset Management assets](https://youtu.be/vNJFcQViNVo)

-1. From the HCL Digital Experience 9.5 Digital Asset Management interface, hover over a collection and click **Properties** \(small i\).
+1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the Overflow menu (three horizontal dots icon) of a collection and click **Properties** \(small i\).
 2. Click **Access**.
 3. Assign levels for other users to access media items stored within the collection by clicking **Add user**.